paisaltanjung11/ruby-chan/README.md

 # Ruby-chan

-**Ruby-chan** is a Chrome Extension that adds *furigana* and English definitions to selected Japanese text on any website — designed to support Japanese learners in reading kanji-rich content.
+**Ruby-chan** is a Chrome Extension that adds *furigana* and English definitions to selected Japanese text on any website, designed to support Japanese learners in reading kanji-rich content.

 ![Ruby-chan banner](img/ruby-github-banner.png)